 Attacks on Jallikattu is not an isolated incident.
 Attacks on the Kumbh Mela, where human rights violation and caste discrimination is the cover up, are similar.
 These attacks are manifestations of the Breaking India forces aimed at undermining India by attacking her underlying Hindu culture.
 Remember that India is a relatively young and weak nation-state, but an ancient, highly developed and resilient culture-state.
 The Hindu culture is what defines the Indian civilization and has helped India resist colonization for nearly 1000 years.
 All this is explained in painstaking detail in Rajiv Malhotra’s book Breaking India.

 - Swamy speaking on 16-Jan-2017 in Bay Area US (watch for ~5min)

-- A first hand account of what happens in Jallikattu by Francois Gautier, a journalist who has reports from an India perspective.
-Starts off like this
+- A first hand account of what happens in Jallikattu by Francois Gautier, an insider journalist.
+It starts off like this:

 I covered Jalikattu a few times and found that it was pretty harmless.
 Don’t let the intellectuals and the Marxists deny your Hindu inheritance, boys and girls …